 }

 Good morning sir, glad to introduce myself.
-My name is D nithin, I am from Anantapur and I recently completed my BTech in Computer science from audisankara collage of engineering and technology.
+My name is D nithin, I am from tumkur and I recently completed my BTech in Computer science from audisankara collage of engineering and technology.

 Apart from academics i actively participated in hackathons and events which helped me to improve my teamwork leadership and communication skills.